What is a “Healthy Meal”?

-The USDA is promoting the ‘Choose My Plate’ model to illustrate what a healthy meal would look like.
-Their plate allows for about 20 servings a day with half made up of vegetables and fruit, The other half calls for lean proteins, whole grains and good vegetable oils.
-An added circle represents low-fat dairy products.
+The USDA is currently promoting the ‘Choose My Plate’ model to illustrate what a healthy meal should look like.
+Their plate allows for about 20 servings a day with half the plate made up of vegetables and fruit.
+The other half calls for lean proteins, whole grains and good oils.
+The added circle represents low-fat dairy products.
 Their model includes a list of recommended foods for each category.
 This is a good place to start for those who are just starting to redesign their diets.
 There are several tools and resource at https://www.choosemyplate.gov/